MaximeWang888/MaximeWang888/README.md

 🎓 Computer Science Student at Efrei Paris

-💻 Java / VueJs Software Engineer
+💻 Java / VueJs Software Engineer at Dassault Systemes

 😃 Enthusiast by the beauty of algorithms